vscode-restructuredtext/docs/articles/configuration.rst

    * ``restructuredtext.confPath``
    * ``restructuredtext.sourcePath``

-   This extension will migrate such settings when possible.
+   This extension will migrate the values of such settings to new settings.
+   You have to delete the obsolete settings afterwards.

 A file with customized values might look as below,